 “Having someone perform a code inspection on an old house just gets you a laundry list of codes it doesn’t meet,” says Jim Davis, owner of About the House Inspection Services in Houston.
 General inspectors like Davis do not check for code compliance, but rather they look for general issues with the home, such as poor workmanship in a finished basement or leaky plumbing that could be causing water damage.

-When general inspectors do come upon some work that’s been done, like a newly installed water heater, that fails to follow local standards, Davis says the rule in Texas is to note it “doesn’t meet current standards.”
+When general inspectors do come upon some work that’s been done, like a newly installed water heater that fails to follow local standards, Davis says the rule in Texas is to note that it “doesn’t meet current standards.”

 But a building code violation doesn’t necessarily mean it has to be fixed, as long as you’re maintaining your home properly.
 And if a code violation isn’t posing a health threat or creating a nuisance to others, you’re often in the clear, even with city officials.
 It's when the magnitude of the project reaches a certain point, like a complete overhaul of a room, that you need to follow the code's guidelines more closely.